bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Certain grouping suffixes may refer to a generic data collection regime such as variable flip angle (VFA), rather than a more specific acquisition, e.g., magnetization prepared two gradient echoes (MP2RAGE).
-Such generic acquisition schemas can serve as a basis to derive various qMRI applications by changes to the acquisition sequence or varying additional scan parameters.
+Such generic acquisitions can serve as a basis to derive various qMRI applications by changes to the acquisition sequence (e.g. readout) type or varying additional scan parameters.

 If such inheritance relationship is applicable between an already existing `grouping suffix` and a new qMRI application to be included in the specification,